 A.6.3.2.2.3.1 Test Purpose and Environment

-The purpose of this test is to verify that the behavior of the 2-step RA type random access procedure is according to the requirements and that the PRACH power settings and timing are within specified limits.
+The purpose of this test is to verify that the behavior of the 2-step RA type random access procedure is according to the requirements and that the MsgA PRACH, MsgA PUSCH power settings and timing are within specified limits.
 This test will verify the requirements in Clause 6.2.2.3 and Clause 7.1.2 in an AWGN model.

 For this test one cell is used and configured as PCell in FR1.
 Supported test parameters are shown in Table A.6.3.2.2.3.1-1.
 UE capable of SA with PCell in FR1 needs to be tested by using the parameters in Table A.6.3.2.2.3.1-2.